-Each year, ICIA proposes a slate of planned audits to the chancellor and the Audit Committee of the Board of Trustees for approval.
+Each year, Internal Audit proposes a slate of planned audits to the Audit Committee of the Board of Trustees for approval.
 We decide which departments to audit by considering:

 - The relative risk of various operations throughout the University, giving consideration to numerous types of risk

 - Input from Internal Audit team members, the Audit Committee of the Board of Trustees, University administration, department managers and external auditors

 - Requests for internal audit work from trustees or members of management

 In general, if we select your department to be audited, we'll discuss such with senior managers in your office well in advance.
 While there's never a good time for an audit, there are often particular times that are the worst, and we do our best to avoid those.